MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 |  Pipeline | Function  |
 |---|---|
 | PIP_TEST|Dummy used for tests.
-Not used in weekly run.
+Not used in the weekly run.
 |PIP_O2C_INGEST|Ingest all O2C data to SQL Server
 |PIP_O2C_TRANSFORM|Execute all O2C Transformation in SQL Server
 |PIP_O2C_OUTPUT|Output all O2C data onto SAC Fileserver
-|PIP_O2C_OUTPUT_SCHEMA|Prints first 500 rows of each O2C model to SAC server.Used to speed up model updates in SAC. **Not used in weekly run**
+|PIP_O2C_OUTPUT_SCHEMA|Prints the first 500 rows of each O2C model to the SAC server.Used to speed up model updates in SAC. **Not used in weekly run**
 |PIP_P2P_INGEST|Ingest all P2P data to SQL Server
 |PIP_P2P_TRANSFORM|Execute all P2P Transformation in SQL Server
 |PIP_P2P_OUTPUT|Output all P2P data onto SAC Fileserver
-|PIP_P2P_OUTPUT_SCHEMA|Prints first 500 rows of each P2P model to SAC server.
+|PIP_P2P_OUTPUT_SCHEMA|Prints the first 500 rows of each P2P model to SAC server.
 Used to speed up model updates in SAC. **Not used in weekly run**

 The Pipelines are structured in 3 parts:
-1. Ingest from data lake
+1. Ingest from the data lake
 2. Transformation on the SQL Server
 3. Output to SAC Fileserver

 ### Ingest Pipelines

-Both Ingest Piepelines work in the same way:
+Both Ingest Pipelines work in the same way:

 ![](2021-04-09-11-57-43.png)

-**1. Executes Data Dataflows to get SAP Tables from Datalake**
+**1. Executes Data Dataflows to get SAP Tables from Data lake**

 ![](2021-04-09-11-58-45.png)

 a.
 Parameters from Dataflows must be entered here.
-In our case it's the SQL Server table names
+In our case, it's the SQL Server table names

->For each dataflow we can variably select the "Run On".
-If there is a lot of data we can use more CPUs to speed up the processing.
-This is more expensive though.
+>For each dataflow, we can variably select the "Run On".
+If there is a lot of data, we can use more CPUs to speed up the processing.
+The more CPU power we use, the more expensive the processing becomes, though.

 **2. Copy Data from BW Cubes**
 ![](2021-04-09-12-02-46.png)

-In copy data step you can directly query SQL statements against the denodo baseview of the query.
-There is now delay in getting the data from BW.
+In the copy data step, you can directly query SQL statements against the Denodo base-view of the query.
+There is no delay in getting the data from BW.

 > You can easily use dynamic parameters in this select statement.